GoosefleetEO/aa-moonmining/README.md

  'task': 'moonmining.tasks.run_calculated_properties_update',
  'schedule': crontab(minute=30, hour=3)
 }
+```

 > **Hint**: The value updates are supposed to run once a day during off hours.
-Feel free to adjust to timing according to your timezone.
+Feel free to adjust the timing according to your timezone.
-```

-- Optional: Add additional settings if you want to change any defaults.
+Optional: Add additional settings if you want to change any defaults.
 See [Settings](#settings) for the full list.

 ### Step 4 - Finalize App installation